A brief history of workhorse strikers on the wing from Heskey to Kuyt & beyond

-Wingers have always been among the most appreciated players in the English game, but as the likes of Liverpool and even England have proved, you don’t always have to be a winger to play on the wing…
+Wingers have long been some of the most loved players in the English game, but as the likes of Emile Heskey and Dirk Kuyt proved, you don’t always have to be a winger to play on the wing…

 It’s May 2001 and Sven-Göran Eriksson, the first foreign manager of the England national team, is preparing for a friendly against Mexico.
 With a number of regulars absent, he has a selection dilemma.

 The problem is up front.
 Alan Shearer is a year into retirement and Wayne Rooney still in the academy, so it’s down to Liverpool to provide striking options for the national team.
 Too many of them, in fact: there’s Robbie Fowler, Michael Owen and a player who The Guardian’s David Lacey will refer to simply as “their burly Anfield colleague.”

 That burly player is the six-foot-two Emile Heskey, who — in the absence of both Steve McManaman and Nick Barmby — is actually going to play on the left wing.